jezzsantos/queryany/samples/ri/README.md

 To manually test everything is working, or debug the code:

 1. Navigate to: [GET https://localhost:5001/cars/available](https://localhost:5001/cars/available) (you should get an empty array of cars in response)
-1. Using a tool ike PostMan or other REST client, create a new car by calling: `POST /cars` with a JSON body like this: `{"Year": 2020,"Make": "Honda","Model": "Civic"}`
+1. Using a tool like PostMan or other REST client, create a new car by calling: `POST /cars` with a JSON body like this: `{"Year": 2020,"Make": "Honda","Model": "Civic"}`

 # Automated Testing